xmduan/Robot-Surveillance-Matlab/README.md

 Robot-Surveillance-Matlab
 ======
 This is a free open source matlab toolbox for calculating and optimizing a bunch of quantities and metrics that are related to Markov chains.
 It is motivated by the use of Markov chains in robotic applications where one or a group of robots randomly move on a graph to perform surveillance tasks.
-Details of the algorithms and mathematical formulas may be found in [professor Francesco Bullo's publications](http://motion.me.ucsb.edu/papers/index.html).
+Details of the algorithms and mathematical formulas may be found in [professor Francesco Bullo's publications](http://motion.me.ucsb.edu/papers/Keyword/ROBOTIC-NETWORKS.html).
 # Installation
-* To install the toolbox into your matlab, please download [Robot Surveillance.mltbx](https://github.com/SJTUHan/Robot-Surveillance-Matlab/blob/master/Robot%20Surveillance.mltbx) into your workspace of matlab, then double click the file.
-Now all the function in the toolbox can be used.
+* To install the toolbox into your matlab, please download [Robot Surveillance.mltbx](https://github.com/SJTUHan/Robot-Surveillance-Matlab/blob/master/Robot%20Surveillance.mltbx) into your workspace of matlab, then double click the file and all the functions in the toolbox can be used.
-* The other way to use the toolbox is download and decompress the software package, then add all files into the workspace.
+* The other way to use the toolbox is to download and unzip the software package, then add all files into the workspace.
 # Usage
 ## Notice
-Functions in the package can be separated into two types: evaluation and optimization.
-For convex optimization problems, [CVX](http://cvxr.com/cvx/) is used, which means that CVX is necessary when using this kind of functions.
-For non-convex problems, [fmincon](https://www.mathworks.com/help/optim/ug/fmincon.html) is used.
-It should be noted that users can change the option of fmincon in the functions by themselves, no additional interfaces for changing them are offered in this version.
+Functions in the package can be categorized into two types: evaluation functions and optimization functions.
+For convex optimization problems, [CVX](http://cvxr.com/cvx/) is used, which means that CVX is necessary when using optimization functions of this kind.
+For non-convex optimization problems, [fmincon](https://www.mathworks.com/help/optim/ug/fmincon.html) is used.
+The users may set the options of the fmincon function by locating the function in the files, and no interfaces for changing them are offered in this version.
 ## Example
 Detailed user instructions can be found in documentations of the functions.
 See below for an example.